IBM ODM Decision Management Training Course

 - Implement JBoss Drools for business rules management and utilize the Guvnor tool for rule development and testing.

-14 HoursThis course introduces the student to the Python language.
-Upon completion of this class, the student will be able to write non trivial Python programs dealing with a wide variety of subject matter domains.
-Topics include language components, working with a professional IDE, control flow constructs, strings, I/O, collections, classes, modules, and regular expressions.
-The course is supplemented with many hands-on labs, solutions, and code examples.
+14 HoursThis course introduces the student to the Python language with a security-first pedagogical approach.
+Upon completion of this class, the student will be able to write non-trivial Python programs dealing with a wide variety of subject matter domains while applying industry-standard secure coding principles.
+Topics include language components, working with a professional IDE, control flow constructs, strings, I/O, collections, classes, modules, and regular expressions—all evaluated through vulnerability mitigation and secure architecture lenses.
+The course is supplemented with many hands-on labs, secure solutions, and code examples.

-After Completing the course students will be able to demonstrate knowledge and understanding of Python Security Principles.
+After completing the course, students will be able to demonstrate knowledge and understanding of Python Security Principles, environment-scoped security policies (skope-rules), dependency isolation, automated SAST/DAST integration, and DevSecOps-aligned secure development workflows.

 Python from Scratch